Natsu Dragneel: Critical response

 Critical reception of Natsu's character has generally been positive.
 Journalists have analyzed his characterization in the manga.
 While reviewing the manga series, Carl Kimlinger of Anime News Network (ANN) mentioned that the story usually followed the pattern where Natsu showed how strong he was every time he ended up in a bad situation.
 He also commented that Natsu has "strong principles, insane power", and a "wacky weakness", stating that all of these traits make him a model for characters from shōnen action manga.
 Kimlinger said that placing Natsu against dangerous villains managed to create real interest.
 He further characterized Natsu as "an often frightening force", but he also depicted him as being "little more than a short fuse" with a sense of humor and motion sickness.
-Carlo Santos of the same website thought that Natsu's fight against wind wizard Ergior, the acting leader of the dark guild Eisenwald, was the highlight of that particular volume.
+Carlo Santos of the same website thought that Natsu's fight against wind wizard Erigor, the acting leader of the dark guild Eisenwald, was the highlight of that particular volume.
 Santos further stated that Natsu being called a "flaming brat" added humor to the story.
 He also commented that Natsu had become a hero following the events from the Tower of Heaven.
 The writer described Natsu's battle cries as "fierce" and his "flamethrowing magic" as "intense".
 Rebecca Silverman of the same website wrote that Natsu proved to be both intelligent and creative during his fight with a villain from the Grimoire Heart guild.
 Silverman further added that Natsu had started being depicted as falling suggestively on Lucy more often, and she believed this highlighted the idea of love and romance in the manga.
 A. E. Sparrow of IGN mentioned that Natsu, being a fire wizard with motion sickness, is "a complex character", and he said that it would be fun to watch him throughout the series.
 David West of Neo felt that Natsu's fire-based abilities match his quick-tempered nature and said the character has a tendency to scuffle.
 The writer described Natsu as "reckless and wild", stating that the character's fire magic is destructive.
 Dale North of Japanator regarded Natsu as "one of the best and most powerful" Fairy Tail members and described his fighting skills as "incredible".